ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

 Could be called `$HOME/.curl-trust` by default?

+Discuss: save the URLs hashed to avoid privacy leaks if someone inspects someone else's file?

 # Requirements

 This requires that libcurl in use was built with a TLS backend that supports